-We here report a series of 17 individuals with bi-allelic TECPR2 variants from eight non-consanguineous families and nine consanguineous families, and combine the detailed clinical, imaging, and molecular characterization of these individuals with the 11 cases previously reported.
+We here report a series of 17 individuals with bi-allelic TECPR2 variants from eight nonconsanguineous families and nine consanguineous families and combine the detailed clinical, imaging, and molecular characterization of these individuals with the 11 cases previously reported.
 Since the variant c.2050C>G, p.(Leu684Val) was classified as likely benign according to ACMG criteria, one previously reported case (Covone et al., 2016) was excluded.
 The girl's different clinical presentation without developmental delay, autonomic nervous system involvement or abnormal facial shape supports the variant assessment.
 Additionally, an inherited variant of unknown significance in SPG7 was reported as an additional genetic finding (Covone et al., 2016).
 The analysis of the remaining 27 individuals defines a core set of clinical and molecular features.
-These consist of global developmental delay and intellectual disability, axial and appendicular hypotonia, dysarthria and an abnormal gait, often described as an ataxic gait.
-Peripheral neuropathy was found in two thirds of all individuals in whom a detailed neurological assessment was available.
+These consist of global developmental delay and intellectual disability, axial and appendicular hypotonia, dysarthria, and an abnormal gait, often described as an ataxic gait.
+Peripheral neuropathy was found in two-thirds of all individuals in whom a detailed neurological assessment was available.
 Along with this, hyporeflexia was common and signs of autonomic dysfunction were prominent in the majority of cases.
-The latter included central hypoventilation, impaired temperature, and blood pressure regulation, repeat aspiration events and evidence of abnormal gastrointestinal motility.
-These features imply involvement of both the central and peripheral nervous systems and substantiate features of hereditary sensory and autonomic neuropathy (HSAN).
+The latter included central hypoventilation, impaired temperature, and blood pressure regulation, repeat aspiration events, and evidence of abnormal gastrointestinal motility.
+These features imply the involvement of both the central and peripheral nervous systems and substantiate features of hereditary sensory and autonomic neuropathy (HSAN).

 Whereas spasticity was recognized as a hallmark feature in the individuals initially reported (Oz-Levi et al., 2012), the overall prevalence of spasticity was limited to a subset in our analysis (24%).
-We recognize that this is a potentially age-dependent manifestation, since increased tone was mainly reported in older individuals (P3 at age 15 years; Family B II-2 at age 20 years).
+We recognize that this is a potentially age-dependent manifestation since increased tone was mainly reported in older individuals (P3 at age 15 years; Family B II-2 at age 20 years).
 P3 stands out because of the presence of dystonia, which was not present in previously published cases and possibly further broadens the spectrum of neurological symptoms.
 Of note, epilepsy was relatively infrequent in our cohort and consisted of two individuals who experienced febrile seizures, two previously reported siblings with infrequent generalized tonic-clonic seizures and three individuals with medically refractory seizures.
 Future studies will be necessary to reassess epilepsy as an associated feature.
-Overall, the wide neurological manifestations in individuals with TECPR2-associated disease along the age spectrum, point to an involvement of multiple areas of the central nervous system (i.e. cortico-spinal tracts, cerebral cortex, brain stem, possibly basal ganglia) as well as the peripheral nervous system.
+Overall, the wide neurological manifestations in individuals with TECPR2-associated disease along the age spectrum, point to an involvement of multiple areas of the central nervous system (i.e., cortico-spinal tracts, cerebral cortex, brain stem, possibly basal ganglia) as well as the peripheral nervous system.

-A large part of the morbidity and mortality associated with TECPR2 results from central hypoventilation requiring therapy with non-invasive positive This article is protected by copyright.
-All rights reserved. pressure ventilation and occasionally active mechanical ventilatory support.
-Our findings are supported by a recently published, detailed analysis of the distinct breathing pattern from one affected individual.
-(Patwari et al., 2020)
+A large part of the morbidity and mortality associated with TECPR2 results from central hypoventilation requiring therapy with noninvasive positive pressure ventilation and occasionally active mechanical ventilatory support.
+Our findings are supported by a recently published, detailed analysis of the distinct breathing pattern from one affected individual (Patwari et al., 2020).

 Based on our clinical experience and the reported disease manifestations, we suggest a framework for routine surveillance as detailed in Table 2.
-Symptomatic treatment should be tailored to each individual case and aims at preserving function and preventing long-term morbidity and mortality.
-Early developmental support should be maximized to harness the developmental potential.
+Symptomatic treatment should be tailored to